flameshine/AwesomePlaylist/README.md

 possible.
 </li>
 <li><h3>Tools</h3>
 This project was developed in Intellij IDEA using standard Java libraries and their tools.
-Also involvedMySQL database and Stream API.
+Also involved MySQL database and Stream API.
 </li>
 <li><h3>Database</h3>